<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>The post <a href="https://waau-art.com/highlights/efie-gallery-presents-sojourner-the-difference-is-the-same-by-maggie-otieno/">Efie Gallery presents &#8220;Sojourner: The Difference Is the Same&#8221; by Maggie Otieno</a> appeared first on <a href="https://waau-art.com">waau art</a>.</p>
+<p>The post <a href="https://waau-art.com/highlights/the-albuquerque-foundation-presents-the-bottom-of-the-earth-by-grada-kilomba/">The Albuquerque Foundation presents &#8220;The Bottom of the Earth&#8221; by Grada Kilomba</a> appeared first on <a href="https://waau-art.com">waau art</a>.</p>

 ]]></content:encoded>